marcovirgolin/marcovirgolin.github.io/curriculum.md

 ## Teaching Experience
 - ### 2019 **Teaching assistance on Evolutionary Algorithms course**
+Assistance for excercise hours, design and correction of (part of) practical assignments and exam questions.
-Teaching assistance for excercise hours, and lecturer for a lecture on Genetic Programming @ Technical University of Delft, Delft, the Netherlands
+Lecturer for a full lecture on Genetic Programming @ Technical University of Delft, Delft, the Netherlands
 - ### 2018 **MSc Thesis assistance**
 Thesis by Sjoerd de Vries, titled <em>Sensitivity Analysis Based Feature-Guided Evolution for Symbolic Regression</em> @ University of Utrecht, Utrecht, the Netherlands
 - ### 2017 **Bachelor Seminar Course - Track: <em>Genetic Programming</em>**